chnngl/Post-Notification-System-Java-Spring-Boot/README.md

 Locate the main class:

-springboot-post-rest-api/src/main/java/com/springboot/post/SpringbootPostRestApiApplication.java
+/src/main/java/com/springboot/post/SpringbootPostRestApiApplication.java
-Run it using your IDE, and the application will start at: http://localhost:8080
+Run it using IDE, and the application will start at: http://localhost:8080